Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

-Beyond one Tesla, spurious frequency jumps and added losses, likely resulting from residual flux trapping in the pads of the capacitors, hinder the operation of the amplifier.
+In summary, we have demonstrated a practically useful parametric amplifier, nicknamed grAlPA, which relies exclusively on granular aluminum for its nonlinearity and operates close to the quantum limit up to one Tesla in-plane magnetic field.
+Beyond this range, spurious frequency jumps and added losses, likely resulting from residual flux trapping in the pads of the capacitors, hinder the operation of the amplifier.
 A potential solution is the implementation of artificial pinning sites, similar to the approach described in Refs. \cite{Bothner2011, Kroll2019}.
 Furthermore, in order to enable enhanced frequency tunability and increased signal-pump detuning, the grAlPA concept could be expanded to 3-wave mixing by using RF-squids \cite{Sivak2020, Frattini2017, Sivak2019, Miano2022,Naaman2017} made of grAl nanojunctions \cite{Rieger2023} or by applying a direct current bias \cite{Frasca2023Dec}.